stevenc-stb/spdx-3-model/model/Core/Vocabularies/ProcessReadinessType.md

 ## Description

-ProcessReadinesstype enumerations are used to define the version state.
+ProcessReadinessType enumerations are used to define the version state.

 ## Metadata